 Chilly fall nights call for snuggly, warm pajamas.
 You may not need to bust out the fleece and flannel quite yet, but as the temperatures start to drop, wearing pants and long sleeves to sleep gives you an added layer of warmth without being overkill.
 Alternatively, you can opt to wear a longer comfy dress made for sleeping, such as a nightgown or other type of sleepwear.
 The benefit of wearing a sleep dress in fall is that you still have plenty of air movement to keep you cool, but there’s enough coverage to add a layer of warmth if needed.
 In the mornings, when the temps are the coolest for the day, just throw on a sweatshirt so you can snuggle up and stay cozy until you’re ready to get out of bed.

 After a long day of work, it’s nice to relax and unwind by changing into your favorite at-home outfits.
 To feel relaxed, your body needs to be at just the right temperature.
 Once the sun starts to dip behind the horizon, temperatures drop more quickly than they do in summer; therefore, layering up is key.
 Comfy sweats, yoga pants, and other comfortable clothing keep you warm but also feel cozy during fall.
-Wearing your favorite tee underneath a zip-up hoodie lets you stay warm; just shed the hoodie to get cool.
+Wearing your favorite tee underneath a zip-up hoodie lets you stay warm and you can add slippers if you'll be getting out of bed.
+Simply, shed the hoodie and slippers to get cool.
 When you layer up, you can enjoy your evening and then shed the top layer (or two) before going to bed.
 Given that you can add or subtract covers throughout the night as needed, wearing less clothing to bed in the fall is typically better.

 Okay, so we’ve all had days where we just want to lounge around and do as little work as possible.
 And yes—we’ll admit—sometimes that means not even bothering to change your clothing!
 Don’t think your clothes can’t do double duty.
 Of course, you can sleep in women's loungewear if you’re just having one of those extra-lazy days.
 There are no rules when it comes to what you should wear to bed, so if you just don’t want to put in the effort or you’re looking to double up on your clothing’s versatility, choose the perfect cozy tank top and lounge pants that you would be totally content sleeping in.
 Whatever you want to wear to bed is absolutely fine; just follow your intuition.